rkrx/php-mysql-query-builder/README.md

 * The charset is up to you.
 No special binding to UTF8, although UTF8 is the default.
 * You're allowed to nest most queries to build big and powerful queries.
 * The order of method-calls of each statement-builder is irrelevant.
 The resulting query will always render the right order.
-* No animals were harmed due to the production of this library.
-* The order of method-calls doesn't matter.

 ## Some simplified examples